hyperledger/fabric-chaincode-node/README.md

 ## Hyperledger Fabric Shim for node.js chaincodes

 This is the project for the fabric shim for node.js chaincodes development.
 The following instructions are oriented to a contributor or an early adopter and describes the steps to build and test the library.

-In time a public npm package will be published for consumption, with proper documentation for application developers.
+As an application developer, to learn about how to implement **"Smart Contracts"** for the Hyperledger Fabric using Node.js, Please visit the [documentation](https://fabric-shim.github.io/).

+This project publishes `fabric-shim` public npm package for developers consumption.

 ### Folder structure